-The Shumaker Library is the primary information resource for members of the CBTS community.
-The mission of the library is to prepare and strengthen members of the Christian community by sharing the witness of the Christian tradition through quality services, collections, and facilities.
-This mission includes the following constituencies:
+The Shumaker Library is the primary information resource for members of the CBTS community, including students, faculty, and staff.
+The mission of the library is to prepare and strengthen members of the community by sharing the witness of the Christian tradition through quality collections and services.
+The library is guided by a vision of being an active and essential collaborator in a vital community of theological inquiry.